 The dough can also be mixed together entirely by hand and then kneaded til soft and pliable but requires a lot more elbow work.
 A stand mixer or hand held mixer works just wonderfully and is faster and easier…a win, win for busy moms!

-Whichever way you make them, enjoy with coffee, tea or even a cold glass of milk!
+Whichever way you make them, enjoy these yummy cookies with coffee, tea or even a cold glass of milk!

 - COOKIE DOUGH